RaccoonForever/TandB/README.md

 TODO:

-- Use the top and bottom for FVG indicator to test the size of the FVG
+- Add in the FVG indicator the number of consecutive FVG
 - FVG: Don't allow a buy signal if we are during bearish FVGs
 - Add new metrics like the number of good trades and the mean of result of good trades